myspotontheweb/godemo/README.md

 minikube addons enable ingress
 ```

-Install helm and configure draft
+Install helm and configure draft and docker to use minikube

 ```
 helm init